AdS black holes in two-dimensional dilaton gravity and holography: Introduction

 where $I_E$ represents the Euclidean action evaluated in the classical solutions of the field equations and $\hbar$ is the Planck constant.
 In order to use the saddle point approximation in (\ref{aproximation partition function}), it is necessary to have an action that is finite on-shell and whose variation $\delta I$ vanishes.
 In general, these conditions are not necessarily met by an action.
 As in higher dimensions, the on-shell action might diverge.
 This issue is commonly solved by the method of background subtraction \cite{Gibbons}, \cite{Liebl}, which has been applied, for example, to study the Thermodynamics of the Witten black hole \cite{Perry, McGuigan,Nappi}.
 For our black hole solutions presented below, both the on-shell action and $\delta I$ diverge.
 Following the techniques developed in \cite{Davis} and generalized in \cite{Grumiller}, we apply the method of Hamilton-Jacobi \cite{Martelli} to remove the aforementioned divergences.
 This method is based on constructing a boundary counter-term that renders a renormalized action $\Gamma$ with suitable properties to be used in the approximation (\ref{aproximation partition function}).
 Once we have the improved action $\Gamma$ at hand, we compute the Thermodynamics of the the black hole configurations in the canonical ensemble using the standard approach and show that our field configurations accomplish the first law, even in the extremal case.

 In the remainder of this paper, in section \ref{sec2}, we present two families of $AdS$ black hole solutions in two dimensions with two scalar fields that solve the field equations derived from the corresponding scalar-tensor theory.
 In section \ref{sec3}, we extend the spacetime of our solutions, transforming first to Eddington-Finkelstein coordinates, and then to Kruskal coordinates designed to go through the outer and inner horizons; finally we present the Penrose diagram for these spacetimes.
 In section \ref{sec4}, we develop a consistent Thermodynamics for the black hole configurations presented in this work.
 In order to do so, first we deduce the Hawking temperature by demanding regularity of the Euclidean spacetime with periodic time.
 We then show in detail how to construct the counter-term for the scalar-tensor or dilaton gravity theory in two dimensions considered here, obtaining in this manner a renormalized action.
 This enables us to employ the approximation (\ref{aproximation partition function}) to deduce consistent thermodynamic properties by means of the first law fulfillment.
 We compute the total energy $M$ for the black hole solutions employing the gravitational Hamiltonian.
 In section \ref{sec5} we compare our system with previously reported dilatonic models.
+In section \ref{sec6_0} we employ holography to study the effective theory living at the boundary cut-off of our black hole spacetime solution I, the solutions to the equation of motion and the Thermodynamics.
 Finally, we conclude in section \ref{sec6} with some remarks.